Reviews You Can Rely On

 Our Verdict

 We have some mixed feelings about the Entina Tina2.
-On the one hand, we could say that its diminutive frame and intentionally underpowered specs show it to be no more than a fancier version of the toys it's designed to make.
-On the other hand, we quietly found ourselves impressed through the testing procedure and had no choice but to admit it is a good (even great) value after all.
-Transparently aimed at STEM-loving parents looking to give their child an outlet for their creativity beyond Legos, the Tina2 more or less is that product.
-The challenge of 3D printing is in the technical design side of things, but it can also be as simple as downloading a pre-made file from the community off thingiverse and hitting 'start.'
+On one hand, its diminutive frame and intentionally underpowered specs seem to be no more powerful than the cute toys it's designed to make.
+On the other hand, we found ourselves quietly impressed during our testing and had to admit it is a good (even great) value after all.
+Transparently aimed at STEM-loving parents looking to give their child an outlet for their creativity, the Tina2 hits the mark pretty well, offering a functional yet easy to master system.
+The challenging side of 3D printing is in the technical design, but if you're just starting out, it can be as simple as downloading a pre-made file from the community of thingiverse and hitting 'start.'

 REASONS TO BUY